If you like this post please LIKE it on facebook. Thanks, it really helps us grow.

 Once you pass the Online theory RYA Day Skipper Course, you then attend one of 500 RYA sailing Schools in the world.
 In North America and the Caribbean, you can go to:

-- The Yachting Education RYA Training Center in Pensacola, Florida,
+- The Yachting Education RYA Training Center, Florida

 - Top Mast RYA Training Center in Toronto (Kingston), Ontario, Canada